Category: Events

 Community-Quiz

-A huge thanks as always to our loyal quizzers for their generosity, participation and support, to hosts Sole Bay Bowls Club, and the raffle helpers.
+A great season!
+Special thanks to everyone who wrote and presented quizzes (which is never an easy job!), and huge thanks as always to our loyal quizzers for their generosity, participation and support, to hosts Sole Bay Bowls Club, and Jim, Steve, and other raffle helpers.
 Thanks also to Southwold Press for providing paper for the quizzes.

-There is sometimes space for another team, so do contact me if you are interested in joining us, on ahumphry@talktalk.net.
+The new season will start in October and we look forward to seeing everyone then.
+There is sometimes space for another team, so do contact me if you are interested in joining us for the new season, at ahumphry@talktalk.net.

 Read More